-Under the government contract with Rosatom State Corporation, the Sosny R&D Company performed preparatory work for removal of the KM-1 core from NITI to Gremikha Northwest Center SevRao, a branch of FSUE RosRAO.
+Under the government contract with Rosatom State Corporation, the Sosny R&D Company performed preparatory work for removal of the KM-1 core from the NITI to the Gremikha Northwest Center SevRao, a branch of the FSUE RosRAO.

 The work included the following: